-If you've had chest pains or other symptoms of possible or diagnosed heart problems, a cardiac MRI scan allows your doctors to see how your heart is functioning.
+If you've had chest pains or other symptoms of possible or diagnosed heart problems, such as arrhythmia, a cardiac MRI scan allows your doctors to see how your heart is functioning.

 MRI scans have been routinely used as a key diagnostic tool for years.
 Doctors are able to see both moving and still images of parts of the body they could previously only see through invasive surgery.

 If you decide to have the scan with us, you’ll be cared for by a team who understand what you’re feeling and are dedicated to getting the best results for you.
 You can choose the location and time of your scan, with no waiting times so you can quickly get on the right treatment path for your condition.

 Since 2007 we've invested £500 million into our hospitals and staff.
 Our patients can gain rapid access to some of the latest generation diagnostic imaging equipment and treatments.

 We don't just offer diagnostics, but take an integrated medical approach so we will organise any other cardiac care that you may need.

 The guide price displayed shows what most patients who pay for their own treatment should expect to pay for treatment.
 The price may vary depending on Consultant, type of anaesthetic, implant or drug used, and may also vary due to your medical history.